 I'm not a designer.
 Can I still use Glowforge?

 Absolutely!
 The Glowforge interface makes it easy to create laser projects.
-You can start with something as basic as a hand-drawn image, or use software like Photoshop or even clip art.
-You can also purchase ready-to-print projects from our catalog for more complex prints like lamps, satchels, and even flying helicopters!
+You can start with something as basic as a hand-drawn image, clip art, or photo.
+You can also create a file using software like Inkscape, Adobe Illustrator or Photoshop.
+You can also purchase ready-to-print projects from our catalog like wallets, earrings, and lamps!

 I'd like to put my designs in the Glowforge catalog.
 How do I submit them?